ZarimpaAnna/pet-care-application/README.md

 jwt.secret=${JWT_SECRET:ThisIsADemoSecretKeyForLocalDevelopmentOnly2026}
 ```

-If no JWT_SECRET environment variable is provided, the application uses the default development value shown above.
-This allows the application to run locally without additional configuration.
+If no `JWT_SECRET` environment variable is provided, the application uses the default development value shown above.

-For production environments, a secure JWT_SECRET environment variable should be provided instead of using the default development value.
+For production environments, a secure `JWT_SECRET` environment variable should be provided instead of using the default development value.

 Hibernate is configured with: